WordPress/WPCredits-Tracker/Pitch/General slides for Universities.md

 ## **A bridge to open-source technology**

-An innovative internship program by the WordPress Foundation that brings students into the heart of the WordPress ecosystem so they can gain real-world experience while contributing to a global open-source project.
+An innovative educational contribution program by the WordPress Foundation that brings students into the heart of the WordPress ecosystem so they can gain real-world experience while contributing to a global open-source project.

 ---